sahilpawarr/sahilpawarr111.github.io/README.md

 ## Hi, I’m Sahil!

 I recently graduated with honors in economics from the [Gokhale Institute of Politics and Economics](https://gipe.ac.in/).
-Currently, i’m working as a Founder’s Office Associate at [Cambridge Wealth](https://www.cambridgewealth.in/), a fintech startup in the wealth management space, where my role involves working directly with the CEO on business strategy, investment research modelling, system design and research.
+Currently, i’m working as a Founder’s Office Associate at [Cambridge Wealth](https://www.cambridgewealth.in/), a fintech startup in the wealth management space, where I work directly with the CEO on business strategy, system design and investment research modelling.

 I am passionate about economic development, fiscal policy and venture capital.